Diocese of Camden: Sexual abuse scandal

+In July 2020, the diocese suspended future payments to victims of clergy sexual abuse, citing the financial impact stemming from the COVID-19 pandemic.
 The diocese filed for Chapter 11 bankruptcy in October 2020, citing the combined impact from not only numerous sex abuse lawsuits, but also the COVID-19 pandemic.
 In April 2022, the diocese agreed to pay $87.5 million to settle its abuse claims, one of the largest such settlements in the United States.